dmurraykauai/100-days-of-code/log.md

 ## 100 Days Of Code - Log

+###Day 36: February 03, 2017

+**Today's Progress**: React course debugging

+**Thoughts**: @wakatime 2:22 so far.
+About to call it a night.
+Debugging through some react code I butchered during the flight yesterday. removeFromOrder={this.removeSomeOtherDamnObject} Good exercise!

 ###Day 35: February 02, 2017

 **Today's Progress**: coding on the plane to Portland